Scalified/fab/README.md

 #### Shadow

 Shadow can be customized in three ways: *color*, *radius* and *offset*.
-By default shadow is **enabled** and has the following default values:
+By default shadow **enabled** and has the following default values:

 * **shadowColor** = **#42000000** (~ light-grey)
 * **shadowRadius** = **8.0f**   (in density-independent pixels)